FAQ

 Last reviewed against gov.uk on

-70 of the questions people most often ask about the UK driving theory test, grouped by topic.
-Every answer is sourced from gov.uk or another authoritative source, with a citation under each answer.
+113 of the questions people most often ask about the UK driving theory test, grouped by topic.
+Most factual answers link to gov.uk or another authoritative source, with the citation underneath; product-specific and practical-advice answers may not carry an external citation.

 Jump to a section